 Now let’s soak of the last few days of summer right!

-- 6 Tablespoons unsalted butter, chilled and cubed
+- 6 Tbsp unsalted butter, chilled and cut into cubes

 - 1/2 cup ice water